Skip to main content

 Every year that the employer remains self-insured, the security deposit is reviewed for adequacy, based upon information provided in the self-insurer’s annual reports and current rates.
 Employers must adjust their security deposit to adequate levels as determined by the Board.

-Board Approval to Self-Insure
+Board approval to self-insure

 The Office of Self-Insurance will notify an applicant of final approval if all conditions are met.